mossbock/forwardlearn-docs/README.md

 # GRC Engineering Portfolio by Shawnie Blanchard: Project-Based Learning
 Self-directed professional development track for OPA, OSCAL, and FedRAMP/StateRAMP automation.
 Using Claude for professional development, I'm spinning up on evidence pipeline architecture and looking at how to help organizations:
-- Close the gap between compliance posture and engineering.
+- Close the gap between their engineering and their compliance reporting.
 - Capture and translate the evidence layer, the OSCAL layer, and the eMASS layer.
 - Get everything machine-readable for RFC-0024 and 20x.
 - Get the old-school SSPs, SARs, POAMs, and RMF policy docs ready if none of the above are in place yet.